DataDog/documentation/content/en/tracing/setup_overview/setup/go.md

 #### Follow the in-app documentation (recommended)

-Follow the [Quickstart instructions][7] within the Datadog app for the best experience, including:
+Follow the [Quickstart instructions][7] within the Datadog for the best experience, including:

 - Step-by-step instructions scoped to your deployment configuration (hosts, Docker, Kubernetes, or Amazon ECS).
 - Dynamically set `service`, `env`, and `version` tags.